Chapter 3: American Federalism

 Another advantage of federalism is that because our federal system creates two levels of government with the capacity to take action, failure to attain a desired policy goal at one level can be offset by successfully securing the support of elected representatives at another level.
 Thus, individuals, groups, and social movements are encouraged to actively participate and help shape public policy.

 Federalism and Political Office

 Thinking of running for elected office?
 Well, you have several options.
-As [link] shows, there are a total of 510,682 elected offices at the federal, state, and local levels.
+As Table 3.1 shows, there are a total of 510,682 elected offices at the federal, state, and local levels.
 Elected representatives in municipal and township governments account for a little more than half the total number of elected officials in the United States.
 Political careers rarely start at the national level.
 In fact, a very small share of politicians at the subnational level transition to the national stage as representatives, senators, vice presidents, or presidents.

 If you ran for public office, what problems would you most want to solve?
 What level of government would best enable you to solve them, and why?